srirangamv/srirangamv.github.io/_posts/2016-06-04-net-fibonacciseries-recursiveandmemoized.md

 {% endhighlight %}

-<p>Code below will not work as store is private hence, we cannot modify/alter it.</p>
+<p>Code below will not work as store is private.
+Hence we cannot modify it from outside class.</p>
 {% highlight csharp %}
 			Console.WriteLine(fibonacciSeries.store);
 {% endhighlight %}